 Open Source Materials

-EnAccess publishes open source, innovative solutions for the energy access sector and will help you get started or troubleshoot along the way.
-Need assistance?
+EnAccess curates a library of open source, innovative solutions for the energy access sector and provides free assistance is using or adapting the materials.
+Need help?
 Just ask!

 The Open Source GSM Smart meter enables adoption of affordable solar energy solutions in Nigeria through energy as a service business model.